Admission requirements for direct entry into the BHSc honours program (on-campus or online)

 - Have not currently enrolled in another post-secondary program

-New for admission to the on-campus BHSc program for Fall 2021: completion of the Supplementary Essay (SE) is mandatory for admission.
+For admission to the on-campus BHSc program: completion of the Supplementary Essay (SE) is mandatory for admission.
 The SE will be available through SOLUS in November, after you have submitted your application through OUAC.

 Have a question?
 Our advisors are here to help.